 Estimate the total floor area where ignition or damage is possible (the critical floor area).
 For example, if the critical target is a cable tray, the critical floor area is equal to the floor area below the tray where it is physically possible to place a transient combustible, expanded by 1 ft. on either side of tray (to be conservative).

-The factor is the “critical” floor area divided by the “plausible” floor area: = (critical floor area, in ft2) / (plausible floor area, in ft2)
+The critical area adjustment factor (AF) is the “critical” floor area divided by the “plausible” floor area: AFtransients = (critical floor area, in ft2) / (plausible floor area, in ft2)

 In most cases, it is possible to choose one location to conservatively represent all transient fuel fires.
 The location is chosen to minimize the fire growth and damage time.
 However, if the fire area contains two or more unique target sets that are spatially separated, additional locations and additional transient fire scenarios may be analyzed.
-Each scenario should be assigned its own using the above method.
-When summed, the for all transient fire scenarios should not add to more than 1.0 (in most cases the sum will be less than 1.0).
+Each scenario should be assigned its own AF using the above method.
+When summed, the AF for all transient fire scenarios should not add to more than 1.0 (in most cases the sum will be less than 1.0).

+If a combustible control system exists with frequent surveillance patrols (at least once per shift) and a review of surveillance reports show no discovery of improperly stored combustibles during the exposure period, the low likelihood rating FIF for transient fires from Table A4.1 in Attachment 4 and the TCCL HRR profile discussed in Attachment 5 may be used in the analysis of the transient fire scenario.

+Finally, an adjustment to the FIF for transient fires is made if the inspection findings are associated with the combustible controls program.
+In this case the FIF is increased as follows:

+For a fire area nominally ranked as a low or medium likelihood area for transient fires, the likelihood rating will be raised by one level of likelihood (i.e., a low likelihood area becomes a moderate likelihood area, and a moderate likelihood area becomes a high area) and the FIF is adjusted according to the revised likelihood fire frequency value.

+For a fire area already ranked as a high likelihood area for transient fires, the high likelihood transient fire frequency is multiplied by a factor of 3.

 In summary, the following information needs to be recorded for each transient fire scenario:

 Postulated location of the transient combustible